 “The CCC is established in the MSA to discuss issues of relevance to all Councils, including issues related to the implementation of this Act.
 Although all Councils adhere to the same MSA and national standards, the eight regional Councils often have differing regional priorities, needs, experiences, attitudes, relationships, and philosophies regarding fisheries management.
 It is important that NMFS and the public are aware of these differences.
 In addressing requests by NMFS, the CCC should consider whether the regional input from a Council is more appropriate than a collective response from the CCC.
 The development of a CCC response or position does not foreclose individual Councils from developing responses or positions that may differ from the CCC.
 The CCC respects the importance of regional perspectives, and will not diminish their importance.”

+Review of Documents.
+The CCC at times is requested to review documents.
+This process requires sufficient time for review and input by each respective Council.
+All documents for review should be provided in sufficient time to allow 95 days for the CCC to review and comment.